GRADE 1:

 Got Air, Food, Water?
 (Standard1.2.1) Students compare form and function of insects, fish, reptiles, amphibians, birds, and mammals and their abilities to obtain air, food, and water.

-Children compare means of animal movement—insects, fish, reptiles, amphibians, birds, and mammals, including humans.
+Do that Locomotion!
+(Standard1.2.3) Children compare means of animal movement—insects, fish, reptiles, amphibians, birds, and mammals, including humans.
 Students learn how bones and muscles assist in human movement;

 x-rays of several animals help to reveal how a skeleton functions.